FirelyTeam/firely-docs/vonk/deployment/reverseProxy/nginx.rst

         }
     }

-Now you can run the Vonk server.
+Now you can run the Firely Server.

 Configuration
 -------------

-- To configure the Vonk server, you can use the appsettings.json file (see :ref:`configure_vonk`).
+- To configure the Firely Server, you can use the appsettings.json file (see :ref:`configure_vonk`).

 - To configure Nginx you need to add extra options to the /etc/nginx/sites-available/default or to the nginx.conf file.